[Osaka/Yokohama/Tokushima] Looking for infrastructure/server side engineers!

 The action here refers to

-can be used with various commands by connecting it with one command
+can be used in combination with various commands by connecting with one command → "|" instead of options.

--exec rm {} + Multiple files are passed to rm at once, so rm is executed only once
+-EXEC RM {} + + Since multiple files are passed together to the RM, the RM is executed only once

-"-exec" is one of the options of the find command
+"-Exec" is one of the options of the Find command

 → cannot be used with other commands

--exec rm {} \; Since multiple files are passed to rm one by one, rm is executed for the number of files
+-EXEC RM {} \; Since multiple files are passed to RM one by one, RM is executed by the number of files

-"-exec" is one of the options of the find command
+"-Exec" is one of the options of the Find command

-I've summarized it briefly, but looking at this table, it seems that " -exec rm -i {} \; " takes longer to process than -exec rm {} + Don't you wonder?
+I looked at this table roughly, but when I look at this table, " -exec RM -I {} \; " takes time to process than -exec RM {} + Don't you wonder?

 For example, suppose you have created a program called

-Conversely, if you use -exec FileDeleter.exe {} \; FileDeleter.exe '', so it can be executed correctly.
+FileDeleter.exe Conversely, if you use -exec filedeleter.exe {} \; you can execute multiple files to FileDeleter.exe

-I've talked about "-exec" for a long time, but
+I talked about "-exec" for a long time, but

 Let's delete a file using the find command!